-The blue-ringed octopus is one of the deadliest marine animals in the world.
-A small, well camouflaged mollusk, it is commonly found in rubble reef areas of the Indo-Pacific and certain areas of the Pacific ocean.
-The blue-ringed octopus bite contains tetrodotoxin (TTX), which can easily paralyze a human for several hours.
-This is probably the reason for its celebrity, however we can’t rule out a little red carpet fame from the James Bond movie Octopussy.
+The blue-ringed octopusis one of the deadliest marine animals in the world.
+A small, well camouflaged mollusk, it is commonly found in rubble reef areas of the Indo-Pacific ocean.
+A blue ring’s bite contains the neurotoxin tetrodotoxin (TTX), which can easily paralyze or even kill a human.
+Luckily, these octopus are not violent and would rather hide from humans than bite in defense.

 The blue ring earns its name from the many different iridescent blue rings covering its body.
 Like all octopuses, the blue ring can change texture and color to mimic surrounding habitat, making them very difficult to spot.
 The general body color is white to yellow and brown, and the rings will glow more intensely if the octopus is stressed and issuing a warning.

-Color & Hearts: The blue-ringed octopus body will also get darker if the octopus is swimming quickly (e.g. away from disrespectful divers).
+The blue-ringed octopus body is normally white in color, but will flush to a dark yellow if the octopus is swimming quickly (e.g. away from disrespectful divers).
 This is because their circulation isn’t made for these rapid endurance swims.
-Like all octopuses, blue rings have three hearts: one to pump blood through the body and one to pump blood over each gill.
+Like all octopuses, blue rings have three hearts: one to pump blood through the body and one to pump blood over each of the two gills.

-Species: The name Blue Ring is actually a genus of species with several blue-ringed members.
-We’re familiar with the well-marked octopuses usually found in photos, but let’s not forget that the Mototi Octopus should also get a shout out for possessing the same TTX venom even though they sport only one ring on each side.
+The name Blue Ring is actually a genus called Hapalochlaena, which is comprised of several blue-ringed members.
+We’re familiar with the well-marked Greater blue-ringed octopuses usually found in underwater photos, but let’s not forget that the Mototi Octopus should also get a shout out for possessing the same TTX venom even though they sport only one ring on each side.

 Locating a Blue-Ringed Octopus